bitmakerlabs/dev_environment_setup/README.md

 ![Create a User Name and Password](/assets/screen6.jpg)

 #### Screen Seven - Ubuntu One
 * The company that cares for Ubuntu (Canonical Inc.) is trying to sell you on their cloud service.
-Ignore this screen.
+Log in later.

 ![Ubuntu One](/assets/screen7.jpg)